geoscript/geoscript-js/doc/api/geom/bounds.rst

     :arg projection: ``proj.Projection`` Optional projection for the bounds.
     :returns: :class:`geom.Bounds`

-    Create a bounds given an array of [minx, miny, maxx, maxy] values.
+    Create a bounds given an array of [minX, minY, maxX, maxY] values.